This document outlines the policy for allowable uses of Apache® Software Foundation trademarks by other parties.

 ASF trademarks, service marks, and graphics marks are symbols of the quality and community support that people have come to associate with projects of the ASF.
 To ensure that the use of ASF marks does not lead to confusion about our software, we must control their use in association with software and related services by other organizations.
-Also, as a US based corporation, we have a legal responsibility and the authority to set guidelines for the use of our marks.
+Also, as a US based corporation, we have a legal responsibility and the authority to set policy for the use of our marks.

-The Apache Software Foundation and its software must be clearly distinguishable from any software that competes with ASF software, and from software or services by any company or individual that is not part of Apache Software Foundation.
+The Apache Software Foundation and our many software products must be clearly distinguishable from any software that competes with ASF software, and from software or services by any company or individual that is not part of the ASF.

-Our marks must not be used to disparage the Apache Software Foundation, our projects, members, sponsors, or communities, nor be used in any way to imply ownership, endorsement, or sponsorship of any ASF-related project or initiative of any kind.
+Apache trademarks must not be used to disparage the Apache Software Foundation, our projects, members, sponsors, or communities, nor be used in any way to imply ownership, endorsement, or sponsorship of any ASF-related project or initiative of any kind.
 As a vendor-neutral organization, an important part of our brand is that Apache projects are governed independently.

 This document is not intended to summarize the complex law of trademarks.
 However, it may help you understand some key principles.
 More information is on our trademark resources listing.

 What is a trademark?

 A trademark is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.
 A service mark is the same as a trademark, except that it identifies and distinguishes the source of a service rather than a product.
 Throughout this policy document, the terms "trademark" and "mark" refer to both trademarks and service marks.

-These rules are generalized to describe ASF software associated with the trademark "Apache Foo", or more generally "Foo" when it is understood to refer to this specific Apache Foo software.
+These rules are generalized to describe ASF software associated with the trademark "Apache Foo", or more generally "Foo" when it is understood to refer to our specific Apache Foo software product.
 Like most ASF software, this Foo software is maintained by the Apache Foo project, or by the Foo sub-project of another project, such as the "Apache Incubator" (itself an ASF trademark).